 Dual Degrees of Master of Fine Arts in Creative Writing and Master of Arts in English

-The post graduate dual degree, Master of Fine Arts (MFA) and Master of Arts (MA), enables you to earn two degrees at the same time.
+The post graduate dual degree, Master of Fine Arts (MFA) in Creative Writing and Master of Arts (MA) in English, enables you to earn two degrees at the same time.
 These complementary courses of study differ in that an MFA focuses on developing artistic skills in the fields of writing and art, while an MA focuses on fields in a theoretical or teaching context.
 Pairing these two degrees allows you to improve your artistic skills and conduct in-depth research and study and prepares you for a career teaching creative writing, literature, and/or composition at the university or secondary-school level.
 Graduates who earn an MFA/ MA have also gone on to an extensive range of career fields including publishing, marketing, and pursuing a PhD.